 7. Should I free-feed?
 (Leave the bowl with food out all day?)

-Answer: No. You can't judge how much food your dog is really getting and you are teaching your dog to be a picky eatter.
+No. You can't judge how much food your dog is really getting, and you are teaching your dog to be a picky eater.
 You want your dog to chow down the moment you put food in front of him.
-If your dog refuses to eat (assuming he is normally a good eatter) then you *know* there is something wrong with him.
+If your dog refuses to eat (assuming he is normally a good eater) then you *know* there is something wrong with him.